Patrick P. Toscano Jr.

 Major: Criminal Justice

-HONORS, AWARDS, AND APPOINTMENTS:
+HONORS, AWARDS, APPOINTMENTS, AND MEMBERSHIPS:

 - Certificate of Commendation, United States Secret Service